mikerhodes/rapport/README.md

-# Interlocution
+# Rapport

-Interlocution is a simple python LLM chatbot interface.
+Rapport is a simple python LLM chatbot interface.
 It uses Ollama to run LLMs locally and Streamlit to create the chatbot user interface.

 I built this because I'm excited by the idea that one can now (Jan 2025) run pretty competent LLM models on a laptop.
 While this app was originally just a learning exercise, I built enough bits that I'm using it day to day.
 This app is nothing special, and there are a million streamlit LLM demo chat apps around, but it's got: